Asbestos Product Liability Lawsuits

 Failure to Warn

-Under the law, companies are allowed to sell dangerous products—but only if they clearly warn users about the risks.
+Under the law, companies are allowed to sell dangerous products only if they clearly warn users about the risks.

 You see this principle every day: many household cleaners contain toxic chemicals.
 You can still buy them—but they come with big warning labels, because they smell nice but will harm or kill you if misused.
 Asbestos was different.
 It was odorless, invisible, and deadly, and yet many companies gave workers no warnings at all.

-The table below illustrated the difference between the two types of product liability lawsuits.
+The table below illustrates the difference between the two types of product liability lawsuits.

 Comparing Two Defective Products: One Talc, One Industrial